ucf-photovoltaics/darts_fair_workflows/documentation/EXPANDING_TO_NEW_DOMAINS.md

 - **SQLiteDB**: Manages all database operations.
 - **Plotter**: (Optional) Makes visualizations from your data.

-See the diagram in `documentation/Expanding_to_New_Domains.d2` for a visual overview.
+See the diagram in `documentation/Expanding_to_New_Domains.svg` for a visual overview.

 ---

-## 2. Step-by-Step: Creating Your Own Data Parser
+## 2A.
+Option 1: Creating Your Own Data Parser Class

 ### Step 1: Copy and Rename the Parser Class
 - Copy `idp/instrument_data_parser_oo.py` to a new file, e.g. `idp/my_custom_parser.py`.